This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It feels like we’re living in the golden age of innovative baby and kid gear.
 Brands are realizing that parents are willing to pony up for game-changing products that make life easier, and parents with ideas and know-how are getting involved in design as well.

-The parents at the mifold company started with their groundbreaking folding backless booster seat a few years ago, and they’re back at it again with a new innovation: the hifold fit-and-fold highback booster car seat (also available on Amazon but be sure to check both for sales).
+The parents at the mifold company started with their groundbreaking folding backless booster seat a few years ago, and they’re back at it again with a new innovation: the mifold hifold fit-and-fold highback booster car seat (also available on Amazon, Walmart and Target so be sure to check all for sales).
 In this in-depth hifold review, you’ll find out what it is, who it’s for and my honest impressions of the hifold booster seat after testing it out.

 What is the hifold by mifold?